JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Future Tense.md

 >
 >
 > It is going to be cold in February.
-> Are you going to school?
+> Are you going to go to the school?
 > He is going to clean the house.
 > They aren't going to go to swimming.
 > Well, are you going to let me in?